-So after landing in Paris the queues at Passport control and in the Metro station took a lot longer than expected so our time was already cut short before the journey truly began.
-After a lot of Google mapping and mispronounced french words we managed to plan our first metro route into Paris!
+When we landed in Paris, the queues at passport control and the métro station took a lot longer than expected, so our time was already cut short before the journey truly began.
+After a lot of Google mapping and mispronounced French words, we managed to plan our first métro route into Paris!

 The Notre-Dame Cathedral

-The first stop was to visit the Notre-Dame Cathedral.
-It certainly looked different to how it does in the Disney film, The Hunchback of Notre Dame.
+Our first stop was the Notre-Dame Cathedral.
+It certainly looked different from the Disney film, The Hunchback of Notre-Dame.
 Not only is the place immortalised as the home of the Hunchback, it is home to the one of the finest stained glass window collections in the world.

-The Arc de Triomphe
+L’Arc de Triomphe

-The Avenue des Champs Élysées
+L’Avenue des Champs Élysées

-We walked to find the best viewing point to see the Tower and of course take some photos, it looks amazing at night time when it lights up.
-We arrived just before the sun was setting so we could see it during daylight and night time.
-The Seine River and the trees help provide the perfect scenery and ensured we got some good snaps, this is definitely one of the most charming areas of Paris and looks even better at night time.
-The structure of the Tower is breathtaking and it’s worth a visit as one of the “must do” tourist attractions.
+We walked to find the best viewing point to see the tower, and of course, to take some photos.
+It looked amazing at night when all lit up.
+We arrived just before the sun was setting, so we got to see it during daylight and night time.
+The Seine River and the trees helped provide the perfect scenery and ensured we got some good snaps.
+This is definitely one of the most charming areas of Paris and looks even better at night.
+The structure of the tower is breathtaking and is definitely a must-see tourist attraction.

-The next place on the list to visit was the Moulin Rouge which is located in Pigalle – Saint-Georges – easily accessible by the Metro.
-The building really stands out due to its large red windmill built on top of the roof, as well as the bright colourful lights used on the exterior.
+The next place on the list was the Moulin Rouge located in the Pigalle arrondissement, which is easily accessible by the métro.
+The building really stands out due to its large red windmill built on top of the roof, as well as the bright, colourful lights used on the exterior.

-Last on our list, but definitely not least was The Louvre Museum, which is known as the world’s largest art museum.
-It holds the Mona Lisa portrait which is a must see and the crowds around it remind you how popular it really is.
-The entrance to the museum is through the large pyramid in the courtyard, which is probably the image you automatically have in your mind upon thinking of The Louvre, definitely worth taking some photos here as it looks amazing.
+Last, but definitely not least was the Louvre Museum, which is known as the world’s largest art museum.
+It holds the Mona Lisa portrait, which is a must-see, and the crowds around it remind you of how popular it really is.
+The entrance to the museum is through the large pyramid in the courtyard, which is probably the image you automatically have in your mind upon thinking of the Louvre.
+It’s definitely worth taking some photos here as it looks amazing.